 Ethiopia has a history of internal displacement.
-IDPs have been recorded since 2017 and have exceeded 1 million people each year due to conflict and disasters, according to the Internal Displacement Monitoring Centre.

-In 2018, over 3 million people were internally displaced, the world's highest figure at the time (IDMC-GRID 2019: 9).
-In 2018, about 90 per cent of IDPs lived in rural areas, with 75.6 per cent in camps and 24.4 per cent with host communities, many in urban or peri-urban areas.
+IDPs have been recorded since 2017 and have exceeded 1 million people each year due to conflict and disasters (IDMC).
+In 2018, over 3 million people were internally displaced, the world's highest figure at the time.
+In 2018, about 90% of IDPs lived in rural areas with 75.6% in camps and 24.4% with host communities, many in urban or peri-urban areas.